lowRISC/opentitan/doc/project_governance/checklist/README.md

 If so, these exclusions should be removed.

 If UNR exclusion has been generated, it needs to be re-generated and reviewed after all security countermeasure tests have been implemented, as fault injection can exercise countermeasures which are deemed as unreachable code.
-The V2S coverage requirement is the same as V2 (90% code coverage and 70% functional coverage).
+The V2S coverage requirement is the same as V2.

 ### SEC_CM_DV_REVIEWED